 Unfortunately, guitar lesson prices vary significantly based on a variety of factors and are difficult to predict for your specific situation.

-Where you live is probably the most important factor in determining how much guitar lessons will cost.
+Where you live is probably the most important factor in determining how much local guitar lessons will cost.

 However, you may be able to use this tool to find an approximate rate for your location.